SeanSiders/iso.live/PreProductionDesign.md

 For now, this will be a single player client based game.
 Audience members will enter a queue system following the FIFO (first in, first out) convention.
 There will be a constant *gameplay time* for each player, bouncing the current player out, and bringing in the next player in the queue when their time is up.
 If there is only one player, there will be no gameplay time limit.

 **Player**
 The player will feel a profound sense of freedom in exploring a variety of vast landscapes.
 Scenery will be simple, but not overwhelming.
 The player will autonomously follow a path, but still have the ability to explore relative to it.
-As a result, the player will not feel an obligation to achieve anything in particular; instead, interaction will be incentivised with visually gratifying moments that embellish the musical moments that occur.
+The motion have a drifting feel to it, that naturally accelerates and decelerates to a range of velocities that are predetermined by in game events.
+The player will not feel an obligation to achieve anything in particular; instead, interaction will be incentivised with visually gratifying moments that embellish the musical moments that occur.
 This experience will feel like the game environment is unfolding in sequence with the live music.
 The energy of the player will feed into the energy of the live musician(s) and vice versa.

 The goal is to create a situation where the audience (users / players) feels more immersed in the musical and visual events occuring as they are actively contributing to the performance and overall experience.
 The game should bridge the gap between performer(s) and audience by generating meaningful moments that both parties can share, and contribute to.